 In addition to schools having their own governing boards, the Western Québec School Board is itself governed by a council of 16 commissioners.
 These 16 commissioners are either elected every four years by eligible voters whose names are on the territory’s English Electors List, or appointed under the Education Act as parent-commissioners, respecting school-level elections (Parents’ Committee and governing boards).
-The person presiding this council become the chairperson of our school board.
+The person presiding over the Council is the chairperson of our school board.

 On this page: